Crime Prevention Tips

 - Distuptive Individuals on Campus Response Protocol

 Purchase a high tensile strength locking system with a U-Lock device or similar proven device.
-If you make it hard on the thief, he will simply move on to an easier target.
+If you make it hard on the thief, they may simply move on to an easier target.

-Ensure that you secure your lock to the rack and the bicycle.
+Ensure that you secure your lock to the rack and the bicycle frame, not just the wheel.
 Securing the bicycle to itself is not a good idea because the thief could simply walk off with the bicycle.

 Register your bicycle with Transportation and Parking Services.
-If you become a victim of bicycle theft, we will have the information on the bicycle to enter into the nation wide computer system.
+So if you become a victim of bicycle theft, we will have the information on the bicycle to enter into the nation wide computer system.
 This gives you a better chance of recovering your stolen property.

 Become active in Operation ID.
-The Texas Tech Police Department will engrave your drivers license number on the bicycle.
+The Texas Tech Police Department will engrave your drivers license or R number on the bicycle.
 This is a free service.

 Make frequent checks on your bicycle to ensure it is still there.
 Further, make note of any suspicious persons loitering around bicycle racks and report these people to the Texas Tech Police Department immediately.